 Some of the information that your buyer persona template should include:

-- Name, age, location, interests and other personal, background information.
+- Name, location, age, interests, and other personal, background pieces of information.

-- Business background information, including job title, whether or not they are a decision-maker or the type of influence they might have on decision-makers.
+- Business background information, including job title, whether or not they are a type of influencer, or the decision-maker they might have on decision-makers.

 - Target audience segment that each persona fits into.
-Be as specific as possible – for instance, if the brand has defined its individual market segmentations, this is good information to include here as well.
+Be as specific as possible – for instance, if the Company has defined its individual market segmentation, this may be good information to include in this as well.

-- Day-in-the-life, with a first-person description from the persona themselves.
-This is important, as readers should begin to glean a full understanding of the persona from this perspective.
+- A Day in their life, Need to include the information of their daily routine to get their lifestyle and their points.
+This is very important, as readers must begin to glean a full understanding of the buyers persona from this perspective.

 - Specific objectives.
-It’s important to be as focused and targeted here as possible.
-In other words, don’t just say, “Grow profits.”
-Say “Remove the inefficiencies that prevent a speedy time-to-market.”
+It’s very important to be as focused and targeted as possible.
+In other words, You need to create specific objectives that really make some sense to grow the business.

 - Main problems.
 Again, it’s important to be specific.
-Drill down – what frustrates this buyer persona?
-What stands in the way of his or her goals?
+Point out – what frustrates your specific buyer’s persona?
+What stands in the way of his/her goals?

 - Orientation toward the job.
-This part of the customer persona can be incredibly telling.
+This part of the buyer’s persona can be incredibly telling.
 For instance, a young person who’s new to the job will require more work for awareness and education.
-A persona who’s been in her career for 15 years and is a confident mentor and leader, on the other hand, will require more of an authoritative tone that doesn’t talk down to her.
+On the other hand, a persona who’s been in her career for 13 years and is a confident mentor and leader.

 - Content preferences.
 Given what we know about the customer persona, how does he or she like to consume content?
-This includes preferred channels, the tone, style, and voice that will most resonate, content formats, and more.
+This will includes many preferred channels, the style, tone, and voice that will most resonate, content formats, and more.

-- Keywords, including those that align with the persona’s position within the business and the obstacles they’re trying to solve.
+- Keywords, including those who align with the buyer persona’s position within the business and the obstacles they’re trying to solve in their life.